2raj2raj/bitcoin-educational-content/courses/pos305/en.md

 #### Connect to Lightning with the internal node (Administrator)

-This option is only available if you are the Administrator of this instance or if the Administrator has changed the default settings where users can use the internal lightning node.
+This option is only available if you are the Administrator of this instance or if the Administrator has changed the default settings so that users can use the internal lightning node.

 As an administrator, click on the Lightning Wallet in the left menu bar.
-BTCPay Server will ask to use one of two options for connecting a Lightning Node, an Internal node, or a custom external node.
-Click on Use internal node and click on save.
+BTCPay Server will ask you to select one of two options for connecting a Lightning Node: an Internal node or a custom external node.
+Click on "Use internal node" and then click "Save."

 #### Managing your Lightning node (RTL)

-After connecting to the internal lightning node, BTCPay Server will update and show a notification "BTC Lightning node updated", confirming you have now connected Lightning to your store.
+After connecting to the internal Lightning node, BTCPay Server will update and show a notification "BTC Lightning node updated", confirming you have now connected Lightning to your store.

-Managing the lightning node is a task for the Administrator of the server.
-This involve.
+Managing the lightning node is a task for the server administrator.
+This involves the following:
 - Manage transaction
 - Managing liquidity
   - Inbound liquidity